 Discussions about sources of economic development rise high in the last decades.
 Especially on China no consensus so far exists.
-Partly because of lack of quantitative evidence, several studies heady by Frank (1998) and Pomeranz (2000) have argued in favour of Chinese prominence in the world economy into the 19th century.
-Yet, more recently, they have found quantitative support by some historians, especially for the Yangtze region (e.g. Allen 2009, Li 2010).

-Yet, studies discussing the whole of China find little support for this claim.
-For example, following Baten, Ma, Morgan and Wang (2010) it follows that Chinese average stature, which is considered a measure of welfare, was not surpassing that in Europe.
+Several qualitative studies headed by Frank (1998) and Pomeranz (2000) have argued in favour of Chinese prominence in the world economy into the 19th century.
+More recently, they have found quantitative support by some historians, especially for the Yangtze region (e.g. Allen 2009, Li 2010).
+Yet, other studies find little support for this claim.
+For example, following Baten, Ma, Morgan and Wang (2010) it follows that Chinese average human stature, which is considered a measure of welfare, was not surpassing that in Europe.
 Likewise, Allen et al. (2011) find that real wages were considerably lower than in Europe.
-Based on this recent evidence, Pomeranz (2011) has also argued that the take-over of China by Europe in economic terms, occurred considerably before the 19th century.
+Based on this recent evidence, Pomeranz (2011) has also argued that the take-over of China by Europe in economic terms occurred considerably before the 19th century.
 The views of high income in the Yangtze and the lower income in China as a whole are not inconsistent though as the Yangtze is generally considered to be considerably richer than China as a whole (e.g. Li and Van Zanden 2012).

-The general consensus therefore seems to be that China was considerably poorer than Northwestern Europe around 1800, but by what margin still remains unclear.
-Likewise, it remains to be seen if Pomeranz (2011) assumption can be substantiated that the Chinese economy was as rich as in Europe around the 17th century.
-This lack of information about the growth pattern of the Chinese economy over this period is partly due to lack of quantitative data which so far as limited the possibilities to arrive at national accounts which can be compared to Europe.
-Yet, recently, a surge in historical national accounts studies have come about both in Europe (e.g. Malanima 2011; Van Zanden and Van Leeuwen 2012; Broadberry, Campbell and Van Leeuwen

-2013) which trend is mirrored in Asia with studies on Indonesia (Van Zanden 2002), Japan (Bassino et al. 2011), and India (Broadberry, Custodis and Gupta 2014)
+The consensus therefore seems to be that China was considerably poorer than Northwestern Europe around 1800, but by what margin remains unclear.
+For example, it remains unclear whether Pomeranz' (2011) assumption can be substantiated that the Chinese economy was as rich as in Europe around the 17th century.
+This lack of information about the growth pattern of the Chinese economy over this period is partly due to lack of quantitative data which so far has limited the possibilities to arrive at national accounts which can be compared to those being constructed in Europe.
+Yet, recently, a surge in historical national accounts studies have come about both in Europe (e.g. Malanima 2011; Van Zanden and Van Leeuwen 2012; Broadberry, Campbell and Van Leeuwen 2013) which trend is mirrored in Asia with studies on Indonesia (Van Zanden 2002), Japan (Bassino et al. 2011), and India (Broadberry, Custodis and Gupta 2014)